nklau/bang/README.md

 ### Type Hierarchy

 Types in Bang! are always implicitly coerced upwards, from the weakest type to the strongest.
-Following the mission statement of a dynamic and flexible language, coerced types evaluate to the most logical value (at least we think so!).
+Following the mission statement of a dynamically typed and flexible language, coerced types evaluate to the most logical value (at least we think so!).
 The Type Hierarchy table shows a variable `e` and its coerced values, `e.<type>`.
 The weakest type, `nil`, is in the first row, and the strongest type, `list`, is in the final row.
 Within each row, single values are given if the coercion always results in the same value, otherwise, a general case rule and select examples and/or exceptions to the general rule are given.

 <table border="1px">
 <tr> <th> Target type &#x2011;> </th> <th> nil </th> <th> boolean </th> <th> number </th> <th> string </th> <th> object </th> <th> list </th></tr>